sidgod/sidgod-web/content/about.md

 I am passionate about writing awesome software to help our future generations do more meaningful things (than just coding, duh!)!!!.

-I am working with [Symantec Corporation](http://www.symantec.com) for past 5 + years, so far its been really fun!
+I am working with [Symantec Corporation](http://www.symantec.com) for ~6 years, so far its been really fun!